Kotlin/kotlinx-datetime/README.md

 ### Converting an instant to local date and time components

-An `Instant` is just a counter of high resolution time intervals since the beginning of time scale.
+An `Instant` is just a counter of high-resolution time intervals since the beginning of the time scale.
 To get human readable components from an `Instant` value, you need to convert it to the `LocalDateTime` type that represents date and time components without a reference to the particular time zone.